deciduously/deciduously-com-rs/drafts/ttt-hs.md

     exitSuccess
 ```

 Well, that type signature should be getting repetitive.
 This is another one that takes a `Board`, does some sort of IO, and doesn't pass anything back to the caller.
 The token soup in the second line is just destructuruing syntax - remembering that our `Board` is the only argument, all `board@(Board b)` does is allows us to refer to both the whole structure as `board` as well as specifically the inside list of cells as `b`.
 The body of this function is straightforward to read.  `when ( all isJust b)` we're going to `do` something.  `when` is another thing we imported from `Control.Monad`, but it's also not scary and does what you'd expect - checks the predicate and enters the block if true.
-Remember that each one off the nine cells is a type of `Maybe Player`, and a `Maybe T` can be either `Just T` or `Nothing`.  `isJust` is a helper predicate from `Data.Maybe` (imported, like a fine wine) that returns true if what was passed in is the `Just` variet of `Maybe`.
+Remember that each one off the nine cells is a type of `Maybe Player`, and a `Maybe a` can be either `Just a` or `Nothing`, using `a` as a stand-in for any type.  `isJust` is a helper predicate from `Data.Maybe` (imported, like a fine wine) that returns true if what was passed in is the `Just` variet of `Maybe`.
 We passed it along with our list of cells `b` into `all`, which is like a big ol' `AND` - it returns the false the first time it hits a false, or is true.
 So when every cell has a player in it, `gameOver` will notice that it's time to pack it up and end the game.
 Specifically, it will show you the board with `print` (details below) and tell you the game was a draw with `putStrLn`.
 These only work in an IO Monad, and finally justify all that hullaballoo about monads before we could dive in!
 Remembering that `do` is secretly chaining together its children with a `then`, this ends up looking a lot like your garden variety imperative, impure stuff, but never breaks any rules to do so.
 It's all one big IO monad built from the inner results of calling each of these functions, which themselves return IO monads making it all work.
 That's why `main` has to be an IO monad as well even though it doesn't perform any IO explicitly - it's built from functions that do.
 When the printing is over, we just `exitSuccess`, terminating the program with status code 0.

 So `gameOver` just makes sure there's still a game to play on the board before diving in and trying to run a turn.
 If we're done, the whole quits, and if not it doesn't do or return anything so `runGame` can progress.
 We've just begun our journey, so when we passed in the `Board`, `all` was most defintiely not `isJust`.
 Moving on, what does a run of the game loop look like?